prezi/Scribe-log4j-Appender/README.md

 I cleaned up his code to work in non-hadoop environments.
 I added support to reconnect if it loses a connection or if scribe goes away.

-You will need the following libraries for your project, which are in lib/ folder for convenience:

-./lib/libthrift-r808609.jar
-./lib/log4j-1.2.15.jar
-./lib/slf4j-api-1.5.8.jar
-./lib/slf4j-log4j12-1.5.8.jar

 Example to enable in log4j:

 # Add scribe to end of rootLogger: